hdresearch/kips/README.md

 # kips

-Personal data management for the HDC.
+Personal data management server.
 Integrates with Claude Desktop and other MCP clients.

 ## Usage

+kips drives a SQLite database and surfaces tools for LLMs as well as a basic CLI for interacting with the database.

+You can store `auth` (passwords and usernames), `note`s, `conversation`s, `task`s (leftover work to do from last time) and of course `tag`s.

+Notes, conversations and tasks have join tables with tags under `noteTag`, `conversationTag` and `taskTag`.

-Just run it normally to init the database:
+Just run it normally first to init the database:

 ```bash
 npx kips